Educator Briefings

 The features included in this brief are organized by release and separated into three categories: Features of Data Oriented Programming, Features to Increase Engagement, and Features to Support Instruction.
 For each feature, we have included a link to the corresponding JEP page, description of the feature, and some examples for how to use the feature.

-The following is a summary chart of what can be found below:
+The following is a summary chart of all Java 8 - 26 features that can be found below:

 Features for Data Oriented Programming